sharovatov/teamlead/articles/happiness.md

 > Similar negative effects were mentioned regarding third persons (such as colleagues, team leaders, or customers) who make developers feel inadequate with their work, **forced repetitive mundane tasks**, and imposed limitations on development

+Key points here are: _repetitive_ and _mundane_.

+Software development (as pretty much any other intellectual labour) is all about solving problems.
+World changes often, new problems arise, there’s pretty much always something new to solve.

+Yet, sometimes developers do need to do something ‘not new’, something they know for sure how to do.

+The problem which toggles unhappiness is when the amount of repetitive tasks is getting high.

+Some examples:
+- manual verification of code quality (testing)
+- writing boilerplate code
+- solving the same task over and over again (after code review rejection for example)

+Advice here:
+- check the amount of re-work (waste), think how this rework can be minimised
+- consider having repetitive work automated

+**5. Perception of inadequacy of the self**

 > Several top causes are related to perceptions of inadequacy of the self and others